bukhosomhlahlo/Into-to-HTML-CSS/README.md

 In HTML we can use the <i>relative</i> and <i>absolute</i> pathways to specify the location of resources auch as images, videos, stylesheets(CSS), scripts, or links to the other pages.'<ul><li> The relative pathway are specified relative to the current location of the HTML document.
 For example &lt;img src="image.jpg"&gt;</li><li> The absolute pathway specify the full URL or path to the resource, starting from the root directory of the website.
 For example: &lt;img src="http://www.codepushers.com/images/image.jpg"&gt;.</li></ul><p>By using folders and index.html files, we can create clean and user-friendly URLs.</p>

+#### Navigation Bars

+<p> Navigaton bars are commonly used in websites to provide users with easy accessto different sections or pages.
+They are implemented using HTML and CSS.